Minnakhmetov/schedule-bot/README.md

 # schedule-bot

 Bot allows you to create timetable and edit it.
+You can see how it works. @BestScheduleKeeperInTheWorldbot